OpenTSDB/opentsdb.net/docs/source/user_guide/metadata.rst

 Metadata
 ========

 The primary purpose of OpenTSDB is to store timeseries data points and allow for various operations on that data.
-However it helps ot know what kind of data is stored and provide some context when working with the information.
+However it helps to know what kind of data is stored and provide some context when working with the information.
 OpenTSDB's metadata is data about the data points.
 Much of it is user configurable to provide tie-ins with external tools such as search engines or issue tracking systems.
 This chapter describes various metadata available and what it's used for.

 UIDMeta
 ^^^^^^^